 During his years with the SOBC Board of Directors, Sims gave generously in a wide variety of ways in order to ensure opportunities and life-changing experiences for Special Olympics athletes.
-An avid sports enthusiast, Sims was a strong advocate for the cause of Special Olympics athletes receiving the same kinds of training opportunities afforded to other athletes.
+An avid sports enthusiast, Sims was a strong advocate for Special Olympics athletes receiving the same kinds of training opportunities afforded to other athletes.

 A distinguished Chartered Accountant, partner at Manning Elliott Chartered Accountants, and Executive Director at Ernst & Young LLP, Sims set an example of strong community service, giving his time to many charitable and community associations.
 In 1999, the Institute of Chartered Accountants of B.C. named him CA of the Year in recognition of his community service, and he was elected a Fellow of the ICABC in 2004 in recognition of his service and the honour he has brought to the accounting profession.